troglodytelabs/bookmARC/README.md

 - `--recommend`: Get recommendations based on input
 - `--limit`: Limit number of books to consider for recommendations (optional)
 - `--output-dir`: Directory with output from main.py (default: `output`)

+**app.py (Streamlit app):**

+- No command-line options needed - all configuration is done through the web interface
+- Automatically uses `output/` directory for trajectories
+- Supports all input methods through the UI

 ## How It Works